johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part1.md

 The logic should be easy to understand.
 Refer to the full listing and make sure you see how we are using the `'/get-customers_ack'` and `'/get-customers_res'` channels here.
 We'll be seeing a lot of that pattern, so make sure it makes sense to you.

 One detail to point out is the call to `getPayload()`.
 Let's discuss that.
 As mentioned, we're building these native apps to conform to Nest protocols.
-This includes using the channel names, as well as matching the internal Nest message format (this topic is covered extensively in the [NestJS Microservices in Action](https://dev.to/nestjs/integrate-nestjs-with-external-services-using-microservice-transporters-part-1-p3)) series).
+This includes using the Nest-standard channel names, as well as matching the internal Nest message format (message format is covered extensively in the [NestJS Microservices in Action](https://dev.to/nestjs/integrate-nestjs-with-external-services-using-microservice-transporters-part-1-p3)) series).
 Because of this, the apps provide a convenient test bench for the Nest transporter `Server` and `ClientProxy` we're building in this article series.
 The message format requirement means we need to wrap responses in a standard object we can depict like this:

    ```typescript
    {